fliprico/Self_Assessment/README.md

 One of the greatest personal challenge that I faced over the course of the project was maintaining the accuracy of the data in the database.
 Given the large volume of data involved, there was a high risk of data corruption, which would have resulted in inaccurate analysis results.

-To overcome this challenge, the person implemented several data quality control measures, such as data validation checks, data reconciliation processes, and regular data backups, to ensure the accuracy of the data in the database.
+To overcome this challenge, I implemented several data quality control measures, such as data validation checks, data reconciliation processes, and regular data backups, to ensure the accuracy of the data in the database.

-This role was invaluable in providing the data necessary to produce meaningful insights and recommendations for the business.
+This was invaluable in providing the data necessary to produce meaningful insights and recommendations for the business.

 ## Cohesive written summary: